Delirio (1944 film)

-Delirio is a 1944 Argentine comedy film, the directorial debut of actor and director Arturo García Buhr.
+Delirio is a 1944 Argentine comedy film of the classical era of Argentine cinema, the directorial debut of actor and director Arturo García Buhr.
 It was adapted from the play "Una Viuda Dificil", which was performed at the Segunda Premio Nacional de Teatro.
 The film was produced by Lumiton Studios.
 The film stars Irma Córdoba, Rosa Rosen and Iris Portillo.